CommonGateway/CoreBundle/docs/features/Plugins.md

 - **installationService**: This specifies the service that handles the installation process.
 For example: "installationService": "CommonGateway\\PetStoreBundle\\Service\\InstallationService"

-The installation service allows you to run code during changes to the plugins livecycle.
-It **MUST** always implement the `CommonGateway\CoreBundle\Installer\InstallerInterface`.
-And it **CAN** provide functions that are called during changes to the plugin from the gateways installer.
+The installation service allows you to run code during changes to the plugin's lifecycle.
+It **MUST** always implement the [`CommonGateway\CoreBundle\Installer\InstallerInterface`](https://github.com/CommonGateway/CoreBundle/blob/master/src/Installer/InstallerInterface.php).
+And it **CAN** provide functions that are called during changes to the plugin from the gateways' installer.

-An example installationService could look like
+An example InstallationService could look like

 ```php
 <?php